Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - This also works with Ares' `Convert.*`.
 - `Powered` controls whether or not the shield is active when a unit is running low on power or it is affected by EMP.
   - Attention, if TechnoType itself is not `Powered`, then the shield won't be offline when low power.
+- `PoweredBy` can be used to control the self-heal of the shield.
+If the owner has no structures from this list then the shield won't self-heal.
 - `AbsorbOverDamage` controls whether or not the shield absorbs damage dealt beyond shield's current strength when the shield breaks.
 - `SelfHealing` and `Respawn` respect the following settings: 0.0 disables the feature, 1%-100% recovers/respawns the shield strength in percentage, other number recovers/respawns the shield strength directly.
 Specially, `SelfHealing` with a negative number deducts the shield strength.
   - If you want shield recovers/respawns 1 HP per time, currently you need to set tag value to any number between 1 and 2, like `1.1`.